Employee Exit Data Protection Program (EEDPP)

 Gillware Can Help You Build a Strong Employee Exit Data Protection Program

-Gillware offers many tools and services that can help your HR department create a good EEDPP.
-For starters, you can take advantage of our file-based cloud backup service.
-Gillware Data Services‘ file-based backup stores up to five revisions of each file.
+There are many tools and services that can help your HR department create a good EEDPP.
+For starters, you can take advantage of a file-based cloud backup service.
+Storagecraft’s file-based backup stores up to five revisions of each file.
 Restoring maliciously deleted data with our online file-based backup services is a cinch.
 If you have an in-house IT staff, they can utilize our software to archive and MD5 the storage from their laptops or desktops the day the employee exits your organization.

 Employee Exit Data Protection as a Service